andrastantos/brew/docs/anachronistic-computer/cpu.rst

 Interrupts
 ~~~~~~~~~~

-While working on <<<<<<<<<< ADD LINK >>>>>>>>>> the Cray simulator, I came across an interesting implementation idea, one that I haven't seen in any modern processor: these machines didn't have an interrupt vector; they had different execution contexts.
+While working on the `Cray simulator <http://www.modularcircuits.com/blog/articles/the-cray-files/>`_, I came across an interesting implementation idea, one that I haven't seen in any modern processor: these machines didn't have an interrupt vector; they had different execution contexts.
 Crays had a way to save and load (almost) all registers when an interrupt occurred, changing the execution context automatically.
 I didn't go as far as these supercomputers did.
-I opted for just maintaining two PCs for two contexts: $spc for a context I call the SCHEDULER and another ($tpc) for the TASK context.
-PC (or $pc) is just a reference to one or the other, depending on the execution context.
+I opted for just maintaining two PCs for two contexts: `$spc` for a context I call the SCHEDULER and another (`$tpc`) for the TASK context.
+PC (or `$pc`) is just a reference to one or the other, depending on the execution context.
 The operation is the following:

 In SCHEDULER mode, interrupts are *always* disabled.
 You can't enable them.
 Period.
-There is a special instruction, that takes you into TASK mode (stm).
-This instruction simply sets the execution context to TASK mode, so execution continues from the current $tpc.
+There is a special instruction, that takes you into TASK mode (`stm`).
+This instruction simply sets the execution context to TASK mode, so execution continues from the current `$tpc`.

 In TASK mode, interrupts are *always* enabled.
 You can't disable them.
 Period.
-Whenever an interrupt occurs, the processor switches back to SCHEDULER mode and continues from wherever $spc points to.
+Whenever an interrupt occurs, the processor switches back to SCHEDULER mode and continues from wherever `$spc` points to.

 This is very confusing at first, because it appears that interrupts just get the processor to start execution from a seemingly random place.
 To understand what's going you have to think about how we entered TASK mode to begin with.
 The only way to enter TASK mode is to execute the `stm` instruction.
-Where does $spc point to when TASK mode execution starts?
-After this instruction.
+Where does `$spc` point to when TASK mode execution starts?
+After this `stm` instruction.
 So, when the processor returns to SCHEDULER mode, it continues execution *after* the `stm` instruction.
 Pretty neat: `stm` works almost as a procedure call and TASK mode 'returns', whenever there's an event needing the attention of the SCHEDULER.

 In practice, the SCHEDULER mode code is nothing but a ... well ... scheduler loop: it figures out the reason for the interrupt, finds the handler task for it, and enters TASK mode to 'call' then handler.
 This could involve switching to a different process (in the case of a timer interrupt in a multi-tasking machine) or entering for instance the keyboard driver in case of a keyboard interrupt.
 It's a very natural way of writing such code.

 Exceptions and SW-generated interrupts (system calls, software break-points, what not) handled the same way: the TASK mode process is simply interrupted and execution is returned to SCHEDULER mode.

-<<<<<<<<< ADD SIMPLE CODE FOR SCHEDULER MODE >>>>>>>>>

-There of course needs to be a way to setup a task: there are instructions that can manipulate $tpc directly (as opposed to branch operations with work on $pc, which could be an alias to either $tpc or $spc).
+There of course needs to be a way to setup a task: there are instructions that can manipulate `$tpc` specifically.
+This is different from branch operations which work on `$pc`, that is the program counter of the executing context.
+These `$tpc` manipulation instructions of course also turn into branches if the processor happens to be in TASK mode, but they don't change execution order, if executed in SCHEDULER mode.

 Privileged instructions
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are none!
+There are none.
 Normally, a processor would have several instructions that can only be executed in a privileged context.
 These include manipulating sensitive machine state, or changing things that could impact the OS-es ability to take control of the system, such as disabling interrupts.

 In the BREW architecture SCHEDULER mode is assumed to have all the rights in the world: it can do anything.
-It's TASK mode that is limited, in particular, it's various processes in TASK mode that should have controlled ability to influence each other or the SCHEDULER mode process.
+It's TASK mode that is limited.
+In particular, it's various processes in TASK mode that should have controlled ability to influence each other or the SCHEDULER mode environment.

-There are two main avenues of interference that needs to be blocked.
-First: no TASK mode process should be able to influence the execution (the $tpc) of any other TASK mode process.
-Second, no TASK mode process should be able to influence the execution (the $spc) of SCHEDULER mode.
+There are two main avenues of interference that needs to be controlled.
+First: no TASK mode process should be able to influence the execution (the `$tpc`) of any other TASK mode process.
+Second, no TASK mode process should be able to influence the execution (the `$spc`) of SCHEDULER mode.

-Both of these requirements are easily satisfied: there's just one $tpc that the SCHEDULER swaps in and out when it changes TASK mode execution context.
-Unless a TASK mode process can modify the storage location where the SCHEDULER stores another processes $tpc (which is an access right issue, discussed in a minute) there's no way for such influence to occur.
-A TASK mode process also can't modify $spc, simply because there is no instruction to do so: instructions can modify $tpc or $pc.
-For a TASK mode process $pc *is* $tpc, so there's no instruction to touch $spc.
-For the SCHEDULER mode process, $pc is an alias of $spc, so it can modify either that or $tpc.
+Both of these requirements are easily satisfied: there is just one `$tpc`.
+All other TASK mode processes have their context saved and restored by the SCHEDULER, so as long as that task state storage is not accessible to the TASK, it won't be able to influence it's content.

+A TASK mode process also can't modify `$spc`, simply because there is no instruction to do so: instructions can modify `$tpc` or `$pc`.
+For a TASK mode process `$pc` *is* `$tpc`.

-It's feels wholesome that all instructions execute the same way with the same semantics in both TASK and SCHEDULER mode.
-It's this slight asymmetry in the instruction set (that there are instructions directly manipulating $tpc, but there are none to do the same with $spc) that makes all the difference.
+I like the idea that all instructions execute the same way with the same semantics in both TASK and SCHEDULER mode.
+There is merely this slight asymmetry in the instruction set that makes all the difference.

 Access rights
 ~~~~~~~~~~~~~

 Now, on to access rights.
 The processor architecture doesn't really define any memory protection scheme, all it really does is to make sure that everything goes through whatever this external protection logic is.
 This includes CPU-specific CSR registers.

-While the canonical way of dealing with access rights and protections is through a paging MMU, the first implementation of BREW doesn't have enough silicon area (remember, we try to work with 1.5um silicon process) to implement that.
+While the canonical way of dealing with access rights and protections is through a paging MMU, the implementation of BREW for Anacron doesn't have enough silicon area (remember, we try to work with 1.5um silicon process) to implement that.
 Thus, a much simpler protection scheme is used:

 In TASK mode, every memory access is offset by a `base` register and checked against a `limit` register.
-This sets up a single, contiguous window in physical memory, that a the process can access.
+This sets up a contiguous window in physical memory, that a the process can access.
+There is one such window for instructions and another for data.
 Anything below the `base` is inaccessible (no negative addresses are supported) and anything above the `limit` would generate an access violation exception.
-In reality, the situation is a bit more complicated: there are a pair of `base` and `limit` registers: one for instruction fetches and one for everything else.

 In SCHEDULER mode, these registers are simply assumed to be 0, giving access to the whole physical address space without translation.

-The aforementioned `base` and `limit` registers are implemented as CSRs.
-CSRs are mapped into the physical address space, starting 0x4000_0000, between ROMs and I/O (0x0000_0000) and DRAM (0x8000_0000).
-This region is normally not used by user code: they interact with HW (I/O) using drivers, don't have code in ROM so, they can have the `base` set to somewhere in DRAM.

 Such a simple scheme has limitations.
-It is sufficient to protect user-mode processes from one another.
-However, drivers and OS components (which also run in TASK mode, but need access to certain I/Os and CSRs; they could also be partially in ROM) need compete open access to every HW resource: there's no way to be more granular about permissions.
-This is a problem in that drivers can crash the system.
+It is sufficient to protect user-mode processes from one another and SCHEDULER mode from user-mode processes.
+However, drivers and OS components will need complete open access to every HW resource: there's no way to be more granular about permissions.
+This is a problem, but an acceptable compromise, I decided.

 Stack operations
 ~~~~~~~~~~~~~~~~

-Most processors, in fact, all processors I know of have special instructions for stack management: you can push and pop values off of a stack, call subroutines (in which case the PC gets pushed on the stack) and return from them (when you pop the PC from the stack).
+Most processors, in fact, all processors I know of have special instructions for stack management: you can push and pop values off of a stack, call subroutines (in which case the PC gets pushed on the stack) and return from them.
 The problem with these operations is that they (the pops at least) modify two registers at the same time: the stack pointer and the register they popped.

-The BREW implementation allows *strictly* up to two register reads and a single register write per instruction.
-This setup allows for a single write port into the register file, something that's crucial if we wanted to use RAMs instead of flops for implementation (either in FPGAs or in an ASIC).
+The BREW implementation allows up to two register reads and a *single* register write per instruction.
+This restriction is crucial if we wanted to use RAMs instead of flops for register-file implementation (either in FPGAs or in an ASIC).

-So, the solution is that there are no stack operations in BREW.
+The consequence?
+There are no stack operations in BREW.
 This makes subroutine calls and returns a little bit more expensive then they would otherwise be, but only slightly.
-Under normal circumstances on a RISC processor, the caller has to:
+Under normal circumstances, the caller has to:

 1. Save important caller-saved registers on the stack
 2. Put argument values on the stack